 As always, Atharvan brings you facts, that let you decide what’s best for you.
 Bringing this time – manufacturing processes of different sweet edibles.

-We all know that jaggery, brown and white sugar come from the same parent raw material – sugarcane.
+We all know that jaggery, brown, and white sugar come from sugarcane’s same parent raw material.

 Is it safe, or are there alternatives?

 Let’s find out.

 Here’s the process for making Jaggery – comprising of three simple steps –